Conducting Routine Animal Hygiene Tasks

 9. If applicable, sweep the area with a broom before mopping

-10. Clean the housing with the appropriate disinfectant and disposable (preferably biodegradable) towelling- ensure all areas have been cleaned including all walls and roof of the housing and the rubber mat (if using).
-You should always start at the top and work your way down the walls and clean the floor of the housing last.
+10. Clean the housing with the appropriate disinfectant and disposable (preferably biodegradable) towelling- ensure all areas have been cleaned, including all walls and roof of the housing and the rubber mat (if using).
+You should always start at the top and work your way down the walls and clean the floor of the housing.

-11. Replace the removed flooring with clean substrate (if using).
+11. Replace the removed flooring with the clean substrate (if using).

 13. Place rubber mat, toileting mat and clean blanket back inside the housing.